wingify/readme-central/docs/SDK Reference/mobile-sdks/fme-javascript/cache-settings.md

 metadata:
   robots: index
 ---
-We’ve introduced enhanced storage configuration options to give more flexibility in managing how settings are cached and refreshed in browser environments.
-These new configurations allow for more granular control over the storage mechanism, improving performance and enabling better control over cache duration.
+Enhanced storage configuration options offer more flexibility in managing how settings are cached and refreshed in browser environments.
+These configurations provide granular control over the storage mechanism, improving performance and giving better control over cache duration.

 <br />